MislavJaksic/Knowledge-Repository/Technology/Web/API/REST/RESTFulWebServices/README.md

 18) Connect Resources to Each Other:

-19) What’s Supposed to Happen?:
+19) What's Supposed to Happen?:

 20) What Might Go Wrong?: